Why are there Flies in my House and Where Do They Come From?

 Houseflies vs. Cluster Flies

-Cluster Flies feed on much safer organic matter such as sap, honey dew, plant nectar and other mostly harmless things.
-So, if you see Cluster Flies, in a – you guessed it – cluster (ha!) don’t jump to the conclusion that you have a dead animal in your house (or rotting garbage, etc.).
-Because that is not what Cluster Flies eat.
+Cluster flies feed on much safer organic matter such as sap, honey dew, plant nectar, and other mostly harmless things.
+So, if you see cluster flies, in a – you guessed it – cluster (ha!) don’t jump to the conclusion that you have a dead animal in your house (or rotting garbage, etc.).
+That’s not what cluster flies eat.

 Where do Cluster Flies Come From?

-Cluster Files lay eggs in the soil.
-Those eggs hatch and eventually morph into adults that look like large Houseflies.
+Cluster flies lay eggs in the soil.
+Those eggs hatch and eventually morph into adults that look like large houseflies.
 In the adult stage, they fly around as you would expect – looking for light, warmth, food and water.

 Do Cluster Flies bite?